Coarctation of the Aorta Transcatheter Repair

 blood vessel that exits the heart and supplies the body with oxygen-rich blood.
 Transcatheter

-repair is a type of procedure that can treat the abnormal narrowing of the aorta without
+dilation is a type of procedure that can treat the abnormal narrowing of the aorta

 The aorta is the large artery connected to the left ventricle of the heart.
 The left